Wildlife of China: Vesper bats

 Noctules are closely related to pipistrelles but can be much larger in size.
 The Chinese noctule, which is endemic to the southern half of the country and Taiwan, weighs three to four times as much as the Chinese pipistrelle.
 Known as "mountain bats" in Chinese, noctules live in caves and rock croppings as well as the under the eaves of traditional homes.
 Noctules droppings are collected for medicinal uses.
 Other noctule bats in China include the common noctule, lesser noctule, and birdlike noctule.

 Barbastelles are called wide-eared bats in Chinese.
 The range of the Asian barbastelle extends from Egypt through China to Japan.
 In 2001, a Chinese zoologist discovered a new species of barbastelle in the mountains of rural Beijing.
 This bat was discovered in a cave in Fangshan District where four other bat species—Rickett's big-foot, large mouse-eared, greater horseshoe and greater tube-nosed bats also live.

 The Beijing barbastelle (Barbastella beijingensis) was distinguished by the distinctiveness of its DNA and recognized as a species on 23 May 2007, the 300th birthday of Carl Linnaeus.
 As of 2012, no other populations of this species have been found beyond Beijing.

-Long-eared bats have enormous ears that can grow almost as long as their bodies, and are represented in China by multiple species (e.g. Plecotus kozlovi, Plecotus ognevi...).
+Long-eared bats have enormous ears that can grow almost as long as their bodies, and are represented in China by multiple species (e.g. Plecotus kozlovi and Plecotus ognevi).
 The greater and lesser bamboo bats prefer to roost inside the hollow shoots of giant bamboo through holes eaten by beetles.
 Because the holes are small, bamboo bats are also tiny.
 An adult lesser bamboo bat that measures 4 cm in length and weighs 3.5 to 5.8 g, is not much bigger than a bumble bee.

 House bats including the Gobi big brown bat, northern bat, thick-eared bat, serotine bat are also closely related to pipistrelles, noctules and barbastelles.
-Other relatives within this extensive subfamily include Tickell's bat, great evening bat, harlequin bat, greater Asiatic yellow bat, particoloured bat and Asian particolored bat.
+Other relatives within this extensive subfamily include Tickell's bat, great evening bat, harlequin bat, greater Asiatic yellow bat, parti-colored bat and Asian particolored bat.

 Tube-nosed bats have longer nostrils than other vespers and funnel-shaped ears.
 Chinese species include the greater, little, round-eared, Hutton's, and dusky tube-nosed bat.
 The dusky tube-nosed bat is endemic to Heilongjiang and Jilin in northeastern China.
 The greater tube-nosed bat of Beijing feeds on aerial beetles.

 The painted bat and Hardwicke's woolly bat, also vesper bats, live in the forests of southern China.